-No. 16-The property known as Ward Nos.
-49, 52 and 54 No. 17-West side of Third avenue, between Eleventh and Twelfth streets, except two lots next Twelfth and Twelfth streets, except two lots next Twelfth street.
+33. No. 16-The property known as Ward Nos.
+49, 52 and 5416.
+No. 17-West side of Third avenue, between Eleventh and Twelfth streets, except two lots next Twelfth avenues.

-No. 18-Both sides of Sixty-fifth street, between First and Third avenues, No. 19-Both sides of Second avenue, from One Hundred and Eleventh to One Hundred and Sixteenth and One Hundred and Fifteenth streets, between First and Third avenues and one-half the block of One Hundred and Twenty-seventh street, between Third and Second avenues.
+No. 18-Both sides of Sixty-fifth street, between First

+No. 18-both sides of Second avenue, from One Hundred and Eleventh to One Hundred and Sixteenth an One Hundred and Fifteenth streets, between First and Third avenues and one-half the block of One Hundred and Twenty-seventh street, between Third and Second